QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

  - Wave kinematics evaluation may deviate significantly as the floater moves through the wave field.
  - Single-point mooring designs, prone to large yaw rotations, can lead to direction-sensitive force inconsistencies.

-To address these issues, QBlade allows users to configure the hydrodynamic coordinate systems for wave kinematics evaluation as follows:
+To address these issues, QBlade allows users to configure the **Hydrodynamic Wavekinematics Evaluation Coordinate System** for wave and floater kinematics evaluation as follows:

  - **Local Evaluation of Wave Kinematics:**
    The origin of the **HYDRO Wavekin.
 Eval.
 Coord** is attached to the **REF_HYDRO_POS** origin.
 This coordinate system yaws with the floater but does not rotate along pitch and roll axes, ensuring the z-axis points vertically upward.
 However, unfiltered position updates may cause phasing inconsistencies.